kaeawc/android-build/README.md

 Module Graph: Validates the module graph, checks that it adheres to the existing rules and limits the depth of the graph.

 Android Lint: Runs an Android Lint check on the Release variant.

+## Android Studio

+[studio.vmoptions](studio.vmoptions): I've included a sample file in this repo with some decent options.
+Since this is not the only project I work on with Android Studio I set my heap size a bit higher, but otherwise it matches the Gradle & Kotlin Daemon JVM args.